 In 1948 the Canadian government chose the popular North American F-86 to replace its first jet fighter, the deHavilland Vampire.
 Canadair Ltd. was chosen to build the airplane at its Montreal factory under license.
-The airplane on display here is the prototype built by Canadair to test design changes for the Canadian Sabre.
-There were a number of these, the most significant being the removal of the leading-edge wing slats.
-Production versions of the Canadair Sabre, Marks 2 to 6, incorporated more improvements, especially the Canadian designed and built Orenda engine.
-The Canadian Sabres performed so well that the US Air Force bought sixty in the late stages of the Korean War to improve their chances against the Russian Mig-15s.
+The Alberta Aviation Museum houses the first prototype built by Canadair to test design changes for the Canadian Sabre.